 This is such an important value to me…

 Please do share what your values are and how you found this exercise.

 Are you ready to adventure with yourself?
-Join me in The Journaling Club, where each month you will get to explore different aspects of yourself.
+Join me in 101 Days Of Being Me, where each month, you will get to explore different aspects of yourself.
 You’ll get to know yourself better and know what you want.